 Here things start to become comedic, since Warren Mitchell plays the vaguely East European/Soviet envoy, Keller, a camp and hypochondriac worrier who is soon persuaded by Steed – in a nicely written back and forth in which each tries to out-charm the other (Steed wins, of course) – that what they need to do is find out who’s actually doing the killing.
 “You mean it wasn’t you?”
 “No, we thought it was you,” kind of thing.

-To this end, and to demonstrate they’re dealing honestly, both men swap partners, Steed lending Keller Mrs Gale (bridling at being treated like a chattel) and Keller, devious as only a man who does not play cricket can be, sends Steed one of his “operatives”, who is actually an out-of-work actress picked at random.
+To this end, and to demonstrate they’re dealing honestly with each other, the men swap partners, Steed lending Keller Mrs Gale (bridling at being treated like a chattel) while Keller, devious as only a man who does not play cricket can be, sends Steed one of his “operatives”, actually an out-of-work actress picked at random.
 Keller tells her Steed is a writer and she needs to shadow him as background for a role.

 For all its charm, the weakness of Clemens’s writing is that this bit of the plot is ridiculous – Steed would pick up instantly what was going on, as would the actress.

 However, the two actors plug on at comedic cross-purposes, and since it’s Fenella Fielding playing the actress, much fun is had.
 Fielding spends all her screen time with her head up, eyelids fluttering, chest thrust forward and, when at all possible, legs crossed way too high on the thigh.
 The breathy vamp, in other words, which was her speciality in a long and unvaried career.

 Mrs Gale, meanwhile, is stuck with Keller, who spends most of the episode with a Vick inhaler up his nose (watching Blackman trying not to corpse at Mitchell’s wild overplaying is one of this episode’s small joys).